TARRANT COUNTY ISSUES A BAN ON OUTDOOR BURNING

-The Tarrant County Commissioners Court approved an outdoor burning ban on Tuesday, August 1, 2023, for unincorporated Tarrant County.
-With this Order, there will be no outdoor burning without the approval of the Tarrant County Fire Marshal’s Office for the next 90 days, excluding cooking, welding and the use of fire pits for social gatherings.
+The Tarrant County Commissioners Court approved an outdoor burning ban Tuesday for Tarrant County.
+All outdoor burning is prohibited in Tarrant County for the next 90 days.

 The severe drought conditions in unincorporated areas of Tarrant County have prompted the Tarrant County Fire Marshal to request the ban on outdoor burning to protect lives and properties of Tarrant County residents.
 The Texas A&M Forest Service supports the request for an outdoor burning ban.

 A violation of the Court Order prohibiting outdoor burning is a Class C Misdemeanor with a fine up to $500.

 Please visit Outdoor Cooking and Outdoor Welding Guidelines, for more information

 Tarrant County Fire Marshal Randy Renois encourages residents to attend fireworks shows that are being held all over Tarrant County this July 4th weekend and not to personally use fireworks with the ongoing drought conditions.